ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   In the past, READMEs and user manuals were simple text files.
 -   However, we have seen that READMEs used today include graphics, highlighted code, titles, etc. (The same applies to user manuals!)
--   What do we do, as physicists, do we have to write everything in LaTeX?!?
+-   What do we do?
+Do we really have to write everything in LaTeX?!?

 # Markup languages